Once again we launch our Annual Christmas Appeal for our parish outreach project in Lodwar, Kenya.

 The diocese was set up in 1978, and was an Apostolic Prefecture for the previous 10 years.
 It has a long association with Ireland – over 40 years:

 - Its first Prefect, and then Bishop, was Bishop John Mahon, a Kiltegan missionary from Killurin near Tullamore, Co Offaly.

 - He was succeeded in the year 2000 by Bishop Patrick Harrington, SMA from Kilmeague, near Naas, Co Kildare, who retired in 2011.

-- The present bishop is Bishop Dominic Kimengich, a secular diocesan priest and a native Kenyan.
+- Bishop Harrington was succeedesd by Bishop Dominic Kimengich, a secular diocesan priest and a native Kenyan.
 He studied in Rome with Fr Fergus.
 Some of you met with him when he visited our parish briefly in Spring 2011.

 Turkana a Deprived Area

 From a development perspective, Turkana comes last of the 46 districts in Kenya and only 6% of the population are in paid employment.
 The diocese has been making a huge contribution to the spiritual and material welfare of the people of Lodwar.
 This district has one of the lowest levels of literacy in Kenya despite the introduction by the government in 2003 of free primary education.
 There is demand for education, but a shortage of facilities.

 The construction of Queen of Peace Primary School for Girls is an initiative by the diocese in the context of a culture that gives less preference to girls than boys to attend school.
 Only 2 of the 17 primary schools in Lodwar are for girls and these are unable to cope with the huge number of girls seeking admission.
 This difficulty of access to primary education has various implications for girls: